hope-ui/hope-ui/README.md

 Style props are a way to alter the style of a component by simply passing props to it.
 It helps to save time by providing helpful shorthand ways to style components.

-You can only put theme scale values in style props.
+> ⚠️ You can't put arbitrary values in style props.

 ### Usage